jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

   out congenital diseases that would have shown up in early childhood (e.g. hemophilia, sickle cell).
 Anything that occurs suddenly without any history, think acquired instead of congenital.
+* Don't go for something you've never heard of until you've ruled out all other options.

 ## Classic clues